Juank544/Juank544/README.md

 </div>

-I'm Juan, Software Engineer developing from the backend side learning and improving with each commmit and course I do.
+I'm Juan, Software Engineer developing from the backend side learning and improving with each commit and course I do.
 - Bachelor's degree in computer science